sandiegojs/vanilla-browser-docs/docs/dom.md

 If you inspect this event in the console you will see there are quite a few properties available to us.
 The ones most commonly used are `target` and `currentTarget`.

-`target` is the element who dispatched the event.
+`target` is the element that dispatched the event.

-`currentTarget` is the element who handled the event during the event capture (a.k.a bubbling) phase.
+`currentTarget` is the element that handled the event during the event capture (a.k.a bubbling) phase.

 Although important, we won't dive into the distinction between these two just yet.
-For our purposes we are going to use the `currentTarget` event to always get a reference to the element who has the event listener listening for the event.
+We will be using the `currentTarget` property to get a reference to the element that is listened to this event.

 [css-selector]: https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_Started/Selectors
 [event-listener]: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener